 Our luxury accommodation in North Fremantle, Western Australia, is just a stone’s throw away from both the Swan River and the Indian Ocean – making it the perfect destination for your next paddle boarding adventure!

-We’ve put together a round-up of the best places near our Fremantle hotel to get out on the waves.
+Here’s a round-up of some of the best places to take your stand up paddle board in Fremantle and get out on the waves.

 North Fremantle Foreshore